What’s the difference between an audience-specific behavioral goal, a cognitive or affective objective, and a tactic?

 Scientists can—and should—also prioritize goal associated with changing their own behaviors, including behaviors about their research topics and methods.
 Goal behaviors are almost always the outcome of multiple factors.

-Unlike goals, we understand communication objectives as being discrete beliefs, feelings, and frames that might result from exposure and attention to specific information or experiences.
+Unlike goals, we understand communication objectives as being discrete beliefs, feelings, and frames (BFFs) that might result from exposure and attention to specific information or experiences.
 We often distinguish between beliefs about the natural and physical world from evaluative beliefs about either the trustworthiness of other people and beliefs about behaviors.

 Trustworthiness perceptions might include beliefs about benevolence, integrity, voice, identity, or ability.
 Perceptions about behaviors include beliefs about risks and benefits, beliefs about other peoples’ beliefs (i.e., normative beliefs), and beliefs about oneself and our ability to do a behavior (i.e., self-efficacy beliefs.